AshIsAtWork/MolSim/submissions/assignment-5/Report.md

   * When your job has finished, there should be an output file in the build folder.
 This contains the performance measurements.

-* For the icpc compiler you have to do the setup manually as our script only works with gcc:
+* For the icpc compiler you have to do the setup manually as our script is only designed for g++:
   * Change into your build folder.
   * Load all necessary modules.
     ```bash
-    module load openmpi/4.1.2-intel21 && module load slurm_setup && module load cmake/3.21.4 && module load boost/1.75.0-intel21 && module load xerces-c/3.2.1
+    module unload intel-mpi && module load openmpi/4.1.2-intel21 && module load slurm_setup && module load cmake/3.21.4 && module load boost/1.75.0-intel21 && module load xerces-c/3.2.1
     ```
-  * Build the code.
+  * Create a build folder, change into it, and build your code.
     ```bash
-      cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=icpc -DCMAKE_C_COMPILER=icc ../ && make
+      mkdir build && cd build && cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=icpc -DCMAKE_C_COMPILER=icc ../ && make
     ```
   * Submit the script.
     * 2D scenario